 So you want a straightforward Sub 20 5k Plan to drop those tens of seconds from your parkrun PB/PR?
 A plan that will get you there quickly?

-One for someone who probably only has 3 or so hours to run each week? (it’s further on in the post…sub 19 is the same training but harder to achieve).
+One for someone who probably only has 3 or so hours to run each week? (it’s further on in THIS post)

-For mere mortals doing 5k in less than 20 minutes is an achievement.
+For mere mortals “doing 5k in less than 20 minutes” is an achievement.
 For top athletes and even for relatively casual amateur athletes it is a trivial achievement.

 Firstly get an idea of just how easy or difficult it is going to be for you.
 This depends on whether or not you are male or female and how old you are.
 I don’t want to be sexist or ageist but those are key factors.
-For a 48 year old woman it is a heck of an achievement, much less so for a 20 year old man where very many of you should be able to do it from a good fitness base.
+For a 48-year-old woman, it is an extremely DIFFICULT achievement, much less so for a 20-year-old man where very many of you should be able to do it from a good fitness base.

-So 20 minutes for a 5k equals:
+So 20 minutes for a 5k equals approximately:

 vm45-49 71% age grade MOST DO-ABLE